samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 If you want to derive multiple keys (e.g. for encryption and authentication), you MUST only run the algorithm once and use different portions of the output as separate keys.
 Otherwise, the attacker may have an advantage, like only needing to run the algorithm once instead of twice to check a password, and you will be forced to use weaker parameters.

 For password hashing, it is RECOMMENDED to encrypt password hashes using an unauthenticated encryption algorithm or an authenticated encryption with associated data (AEAD) scheme {{?RFC5116}} before storage.
 This forces an attacker to compromise the key, which is stored separately from the database, as well as the database before they can begin password cracking.
 If the key is compromised but the database is not, it can be rotated without having to reset any passwords.
+It is RECOMMENDED to use a 256-bit key.

 For key derivation, one can feed a secret key into the `pepper` parameter for additional security.
 This forces an attacker to compromise the pepper before they can guess the password.
 It is RECOMMENDED to use a 256-bit pepper.